 ... they seemed to go there own way and each would buy what they wanted to eat from the huckster wagon that would pass by their house and would never share it.
 It has been said that Lovene would often go for hours on end and never speak a word to Andy, when she would get tired she would go to the closet and lay on the floor to sleep.

-Andrew passed away at home on June 7, 1943.
+Andrew was felled by a cerebral hemorrhage and kidney problems and passed away at home at the age of 84 on June 7, 1943.
 He was laid to rest in Mt.
 Olive Cemetery.

 ~ Son Charles Augustus Dean ~